Intempt

 custom fields

-Click Create Catalog Source to finish.
+Click Create Catalog Source to complete the setup.

 Managing Catalog Sources#

-After creation, Intempt automatically:
+Once created, Intempt automatically:

-Fetches updates from the feed
+fetches updates from the feed

-Updates product records
+updates existing product records

-Keeps the catalog synchronized
+keeps the catalog synchronized

 Deleting a Catalog Source#